FirelyTeam/firely-docs/vonk/plugins/plugins.rst

 .. _vonk_plugins:

-Vonk FHIR Plugins
+Firely Server FHIR Plugins
 =================

-Vonk FHIR Plugins is the means to adjust a Vonk FHIR Server to your own special needs, beyond the configuration.
+Firely Server FHIR Plugins is the means to adjust a Firely Server to your own special needs, beyond the configuration.
-Please have a look at the :ref:`vonk_overview` to see how plugins fit in the Vonk FHIR Server. :ref:`architecture` provides more detail on that.
+Please have a look at the :ref:`vonk_overview` to see how plugins fit in the Firely Server FHIR Server. :ref:`architecture` provides more detail on that.

 .. toctree::
    :maxdepth: 1